Jelmerro/py3id3/README.md

 # Py3ID3

 The mp3 tagger with no hidden magic.

 Every mp3 tag editor has a different focus.
 There are thousands of them,
 because everybody has a different way to organize their music.
 This program was purely made to be a no-magic tag editor, meaning that every change to the tags is made by the user, and will be instantly visible in the gui.
+This project is created for Python 3 to manage ID3 tags.
 Py3ID3 uses stagger to read and write tags and tkinter to create a gui.
 This is my first project using these packages, so it can probably be improved a lot.

-# Todo
-* Picture support

 # Features
 * View existing tags